 Bella looking down at Goat Lake from the ridgewalk.

-About Goat Lake Hike and Avion Ridge
+About the Goat Lake Hike via Avion Ridge

 Goat Lake hike in Waterton